 “La lechuga es como la conversación; debe ser fresca y crujiente, tan brillante que apenas se note el sabor amargo.”

 Fuente (en inglés): The Complete Works of Charles Dudley Warner.
 Volumen 1 de Library of Alexandria.
 Charles Dudley Warner.
 Editorial Library of Alexandria.
-ISBN 9781465507075. https://books.google.es/books?id=DyN053Z5qU4C&pg=PT936&dq=Lettuce+is+like+conversation;+it+must+be+fresh+and+crisp,+so+sparkling+that+you+scarcely+notice+the+bitter+in+it.&hl=es&sa=X&ved=0ahUKEwiO2bf6stzfAhWl2OAKHYO3BroQ6AEIRDAE#v=onepage&q=Lettuce%20is%20like%20conversation%3B%20it%20must%20be%20fresh%20and%20crisp%2C%20so%20sparkling%20that%20you%20scarcely%20notice%20the%20bitter%20in%20it.&f=false
+ISBN 9781465507075. https://books.google.es/books?id=DyN053Z5qU4C&pg=PT936&dq=Lettuce+is+like+conversation;+it+must+be+fresh+and+crisp,+so+sparkling+that+you+scarcely+notice+the+bitter+in+it.&hl=es&sa=X&ved=0ahUKEwiO2bf6stzfAhWl2OAKHYO3BroQ6AEIRDAE#v=onepage&q=Lettuce%20is%20like%20conversation%3B%20it%20must%20be%20fresh%20and%20crisp%2C%20so%20sparkling%20that%20you%20scarcely%20notice%20the%20bitter%20in%20it.&f=false <br class="br">Original: «Lettuce is like conversation; it must be fresh and crisp, so sparkling that you scarcely notice the bitter in it».

-Charles Dudley Warner 5
+Charles Dudley Warner5

 escritor estadounidense 1829–1900Citas similares